 Epithelial is the most common of the three cell types of pleural mesothelioma, and it accounts for 70 percent of all pleural mesothelioma cases.
 It has the best prognosis and widest range of treatment options of the different cell types.

 Epithelial cell pleural mesothelioma — sometimes called epithelioid mesothelioma — affects the pleura, the membranes lining the chest cavity and surrounding the lungs.

 Visually, epithelioid cells appear different from other mesothelioma cells because they tend to clump together.

-Between half and 70 percent of all mesothelioma cancers are epithelioid, making it the most common cell type found in these tumors.
+Between half and 70 percent of all mesothelioma cancers are epithelioid, making it the most common mesothelioma cell type found in these tumors.

 Most cancer cells are assigned a type based on the tissue they arise from.
 The epithelial cell type forms on normal epithelial tissue.

 The symptoms of pleural mesothelioma tend to be similar regardless of the tumor cell type.
 Authors of a 2019 Expert Review of Respiratory Medicine article describe early pleural mesothelioma symptoms as nonspecific.

-These symptoms, such as cough, shortness of breath, chest wall pain, weight loss and fatigue, make diagnosing pleural mesothelioma challenging.
+These symptoms of mesothelioma, such as cough, shortness of breath, chest wall pain, weight loss and fatigue, make diagnosing pleural mesothelioma challenging.

 Patients often visit their primary care physician first with complaints of shortness of breath or persistent cough.
 Because mesothelioma is rare, many doctors will not consider mesothelioma as a potential cause of symptoms.